Tribulus Terrestris benefit, side effects, supplement extract,

 In my personal and professional experience, this herb does seem to have a positive influence on sexual enhancement.
 I personally have noticed improved sexual performance after a few days of use.

-I have read some websites that report it increases testosterone levels but I have not come any definitive human research that supports this in the long run although it seems to do so in rodent studies.
+I have read some websites that claim it increases testosterone levels and I have come across one human trial in women that supports this.
 Even if it does, I don't know whether it would do so consistently if tribulus is taken for prolonged periods.
 Animal and human studies have shown conflicting results.

 terrestis for two months my total testosterone level went from 162 to